UPDATE: Link to our letter to all Representatives opposing the Wrong Choice Act.

 The report is the 10th report in a series of ours based on analysis of complaints in the CFPB’s Public Consumer Complaint Database.
 We looked at 44,000 complaints with “military” tags.
 The report goes onto explain how financial problems from either predatory lending, unfair practices or credit bureau mistakes affect military family lives and affect the nation’s unit preparedness.
 Unit preparedness?
 According to the Pentagon, bad credit is the leading cause of servicemembers losing security clearances, severely affecting our ability to field and deploy an adequate force to defend the country.

-our release.
+.
 Photo: Suzannah Hoover Photography)

 The design of the Financial Choice Act is diabolical.
 The bill eliminates the CFPB’s independent agency status and its independent funding; placing it in the executive branch and under the highly-politicized appropriations funding process.
 It also eliminates most of its funding anyway and sets it up for further appropriations cuts or limits on what it can do with whatever money is left.